Ilhem Allagui, Ph.D

 ILHEM ALLAGUI PhD

-Dept of Journalism & Strategic Communication
+Department of Journalism & Strategic Communication

 Northwestern University in Qatar

-My research areas of interest include social media & marketing communications, Internet adoption and usage, nation and place branding, social change, women studies, and socio-cultural changes in particular in the MENA region.
+include marketing communications, Internet adoption and usage, nation and place branding, social change, women studies, and socio-cultural changes, particularly in the MENA region.

 Advertising in MENA Goes Digital